Water-Melon/Melang/docs/lib/sys.md

 - On Windows, this function only return `nil`.
 - On UNIX-like system, `false` on failure, otherwise is the command output.
-- On both kinds of system, return a list of running commands if `cmd` is `nil`.
+- On both kinds of systems, return a list of running commands if `cmd` is `nil`.

 Example: